10 Reasons your In-Ear System Sucks and What to Do About It

 Few of us have the budget to execute an in-ear system on the level of a national touring act.
 However, there are a number of minimum requirements that need to be in place with an in-ear system in order to create the conditions for your musicians to be comfortable and play at their best.
 Here’s the thing: as loud as stage monitors are, they are much easier to implement and operate than in-ear monitors.
 If the conditions are not right for a decent stereo in-ear mix for each musician, then you should consider ditching your in-ear system and going back to stage monitors.
 Musicians, if you can’t depend on the in-ear mix, and you feel compelled to keep one ear out, then this article is for you!
 Here are ten common issues that might lead your musicians to think that in-ears suck and what you can to do about them.
 Let us know what’s on your list or how you’ve overcome your unique in-ear challenges.

-3. You’re listening in mono.
-Maybe that’s all that’s available or perhaps you didn’t know you could pan the monitoring into Close up of a vintage jukebox with the text stereo in metalstereo.
+- You’re listening in mono.
+Maybe that’s all that’s available or perhaps you didn’t know you could pan the monitoring into stereo.
 Hearing in stereo is a wonderful thing.
 It allows us to locate sounds in a space and distinguish particular sounds or conversations from the noise around us.
 Pan vocal and other instruments hard left and right to make space for your vocal and instrument in the middle.
 You’ll be able to hear yourself better and run at a lower volume.
 ACTION: Every musician needs to run in stereo.
 Implement wired in-ears, personal monitor mixers, get a console with enough busses, or ditch your in-ear system.

 If you’re tired of suffering with poor quality in-ear mixes, reach out to the good folks at Kungpow.
 We’d be happy to help you and your tech team implement a system and process that will ensure great in-ear mixes for your musicians and worship leaders.